COVID-19 Epidemiology Reports

 Extensive detail on some of these measures are included in the weekly epidemiology reports below.

 The data reported in this weekly update (every Tuesday, except holidays) may not match the numbers that are reported in the New Mexico Department of Health (NMDOH) press releases, weekly reports, and/or the NMDOH COVID-19 data dashboard.
 This may be due to variation in the date and time of data extraction from NM-EDSS, corrections after quality assurance review, and differences in the exclusion criteria.
-Also, data reported within the most recent 7 days are preliminary as we continue to receive data, remove duplications, and complete other quality assurance activities.
+Also, data reported within the most recent 7 days are incomplete as we continue to receive data, remove duplications, and complete other quality assurance activities.
 All data are from residents of New Mexico and include those in prison at any New Mexico federal or state facility.

 Vaccines administered includes all COVID-19 vaccinations administered from the start of the pandemic through Monday of each week.